jon-jacky/home/design.md

 - <https://esoteric.codes/blog/jon-corbett> -
   "Jon Corbett's languages *Cree#* and *Ancestral Code* allow programming in Cree keywords using Cree concepts and metaphors. ...

+13 Mar 2021

+- <https://www.volver.ca/genres/> - "An appointment-only record store ...
+  You browse online and pick up in person.
+I do not ship."

+  Use your browser's *Find* function to search for a genre, for example *jazz*.
+Click on any album cover to enlarge and see both sides, liner notes and more.

 11 Mar 2021